-Library Personnel: Library Director Sue Zago manages the library and teaches Legal Research.
-Tom Hemstock is the reference and electronic services librarian.
-He can answer general reference questions and any questions about library databases, including Lexis and Westlaw.
+Library Personnel: Law Library Director Sue Zago manages the law library and teaches Legal Research and Information Literacy and International Legal Research.
+Tom Hemstock, Reference/Electronic Services Librarian answers reference questions and questions about library databases, including Lexis and Westlaw.
 He also teaches Legal Research and Information Literacy and Advanced Legal Research.
-Kathy Fletcher will answer reference questions, fill interlibrary loan requests, answer questions about library policy, services, hours and facilities.
+Kathy Fletcher also answers reference questions, fills interlibrary loan requests, and answers questions about library policy, services, hours and facilities.
 Kathy coordinates the library's student workers and also manages the library's attorney membership program.
-As systems librarian/collection management coordinator, Melanie Cornell keeps the library's automated system, including the online catalog MELcat, functioning.
-Matt Jenks is the cataloging librarian who makes sure there are electronic records for the library's titles in MELcat.
-As the intellectual property librarian, Jon Cavicchi develops and maintains the intellectual property library as well as the IP MALL.
-Professor Cavicchi offers specialized courses in patent searching.
+As systems librarian/collection management coordinator, Melanie Cornell supervises collection management operations including the library's automated system and the online catalog, MELcat.
+She is also our library web master.
+Our Cataloging Librarian, Matt Jenks ensures all law library materials are accurately cataloged and accessible via MELcat.
+Kathie Goodwin is our Acquisitions Supervisor who works with vendors to order materials for the general and IP collections.
+She also manages our collection of Government Documents.
+Ellen Phillips, Serials Supervisor, manages our periodical and preservation binding and checks in and claims our ongoing serials subscriptions and assists in copy cataloging.
+Bonnie Morrison, Collection Management Assistant, performs looseleaf filing and stacks maintenance.
+Intellectual Property Librarian, Jon Cavicchi develops and maintains the intellectual property library as well as the IP MALL and teaches Legal Research and Information Literacy for our graduate students as well as offering specialized patent searching courses.

 Registrar's Office: Make sure you stop in and become familiar with Lory Attalla, registrar, and Lyla Mulkhey, assistant registrar.
 You will see (and hear from) them often during your time here.
 They maintain student academic records, provide transcripts, and keep track of exam numbers, and schedule classes and meetings.